ron-rivest/audit-lab/README.md

 Some elections have so many contests that the ballot is comprised of two or more separate "cards".
-We treat this situation in the same manner as having a collection consisting of two or more ``ballot styles.''
+We treat this situation in the same manner as having a collection consisting of two or more "ballot styles."

 [Back to TOC](#table-of-contents)